EntySec/Pwny/README.md

 ## Building Pwny

-There are two types of Pwny.
+There are two forms of Pwny.

 * **`inmemory`** - Pwny holds encoded host and port in memory as `char data[64]`.
-In this type the only way to set encoded host and port is to patch Pwny executable and replace `:data:string:` with your encoded host and port.
+In this form the only way to set encoded host and port is to patch Pwny executable and replace `:data:string:` with your encoded host and port.
 * **`inline`** - Pwny takes encoded host and port from command line argument.
-This type makes Pwny executable to show encoded host and port in utilities such as `ps` or `top`, because all data placed in command line argument.
+This form makes Pwny executable to show encoded host and port in utilities such as `ps` or `top`, because all data placed in command line argument.

 And these are platforms which are supported by Pwny.